CristianGariboldi/traffic_monitoring_system/README.md

 python3 ./scripts/main_vlm.py --vlm-enable
 ```

-You can play with different text prompts, by modifying this line.
+You can play with different text prompts, by modifying line 224 in main_vlm.py.

 ## Big VLM Environment